 The Nominating and Corporate Governance Committee will also consider as potential nominees for our Board persons recommended by stockholders.
-Stockholders wishing to bring a nomination for a director candidate at a stockholders meeting must give written notice to LivePerson's Corporate Secretary, pursuant to the procedures set forth under "Communicating with the Board of Directors" and subject to the deadline set forth under "Deadline for Stockholder Proposals."
-The stockholder's notice must set forth all information relating to each person whom the stockholder proposes to nominate that is required to be disclosed under applicable rules and regulations of the SEC and LivePerson's Amended and Restated Bylaws.
-Our current Amended and Restated Bylaws can be accessed in the "Company - Investor Relations" section of our website at www.liveperson.com.
+Stockholders wishing to bring a nomination for a director candidate at a stockholders meeting must give written notice to LivePerson's Corporate Secretary, pursuant to the procedures set forth below under "Communicating with the Board of Directors" and subject to the deadline set forth above under "Deadline for Receipt of Stockholder Proposals."
+The stockholder's notice must set forth all information relating to each person whom the stockholder proposes to nominate that is required to be disclosed under applicable rules and regulations of the SEC and LivePerson's Second Amended and Restated Bylaws, as amended.
+Our current Bylaws can be accessed at www.liveperson.com/company/ir/corporate-governance.